kroesche/borg-scripts/README.md

 Clone this repo or copy the files.
 I put them in `./config/borg-scripts`

-I made an alias to make it easy to run the script, using `backup`.
+I added the following to my aliases file to make it easier to run the scripts from anywhere (this is completely optional):

-    alias backup='~/.config/borg-scripts/borg-backup'
+    borg-agent='~/.config/borg-scripts/borg-agent'
+    borg-backup='~/.config/borg-scripts/borg-backup'
+    borg-logs='~/.config/borg-scripts/borg-logs'

 ## Using